Book a Call

 1. GPT (Generative Pre-trained Transformer) Series

-The GPT family from OpenAI is kind of like the Beyoncé of AI text generators—hugely popular and always in the spotlight.
-GPT-3, launched in 2020, packed an impressive 175 billion parameters, powering tasks such as writing, translation, and question-answering right from the get-go.
+The GPT family from OpenAI is kind of like the Beyoncé of AI text generators, hugely popular and always in the spotlight.
+GPT-3, launched in 2020, packed 175 billion parameters, powering tasks such as writing, translation, and question-answering from the outset.

 2. BERT (Bidirectional Encoder Representations from Transformers)